 How to Start a Memorial Scholarship Fund in Minutes

-Three years later, I’m proud to say that I’ve run the Elevate Mental Health Awareness Scholarship multiple times.
-It’s been an extremely rewarding way of memorializing my mom and helping deserving students.
+I created a memorial scholarship fund for my mom to cement her legacy after she passed away on my 25th birthday.
+Creating and awarding the Elevate Mental Health Awareness Scholarship has been an extremely rewarding way of honoring my mom and helping deserving students.

-If you’ve never done it before, creating a scholarship can seem confusing and overwhelming.
+If you’ve never done it before, creating a scholarship can seem overwhelming.
 But once you know what you’re doing, starting and managing the scholarship fund is quite easy.

 1. Why create a memorial scholarship?